CONNECTICUT

 ¤¤ Fort Trumbull (2) (State Park)

-(1775 - 1911, 1950's - 1993), New London
+(1775 - 1911, 1950 - 1993), New London

 Not yet completed by 1781 when Fort Griswold (2) was attacked by the British.
 The land face was completely open, allowing the British to easily overrun the garrison.
 A blockhouse was built in 1785.
 Repaired in 1795, 1799, and again in 1808.
 The fort was rebuilt in 1813, and the 18-gun fort was rebuilt again in 1839 with granite casemates.
 Additional outer batteries were built after the Civil War: the eight-gun South Battery (1860's) and the five-gun North Battery (1875).
 The South Battery had six 8-inch Rodmans and two 100-pounder Parrott guns reported in 1884.
-The North Battery was never armed, and was demolished by the Navy sometime after WWII.
+The North Battery was never armed, and was later demolished by the Navy in the 1950's.
+Three gun platforms for 15-inch smoothbore Rodmans were built in 1898 during the Spanish-American War panic, but were never armed before the end of the war (site undetermined, but outside the fort proper).
 The fort was transferred to the U.S. Coast Guard in 1911 and used as the Coast Guard Academy (1915 - 1932).
-The U.S. Navy's Naval Undersea Warfare Center was later here until 1993.
+The Merchant Marine Officers' Training School was located here from 1939 - 1946.
+The U.S. Navy's Naval Undersea Warfare Center was here from 1950 - 1993.
 The State Park rebuilt one magazine and gun platform of the North Battery in the late 1990's.
-The granite Blockhouse (1795) behind the North Battery is the last remaining intact "First System" structure on the East Coast.
+The granite Blockhouse (1795) behind the North Battery is one of the few remaining "First System" fortification structures left intact in New England.
 The visitor center is in the restored Officers' quarters.
-Friends of Fort Trumbull

 Nearby was Patriot Fort Nonsense (1779) (aka Fort Folly) (one gun) on Town Hill, which played a minor role in the 1781 British attack.

-¤ HARBOR DEFENSES of
+¤ HARBOR DEFENSES of NEW LONDON

 ¤ Pine Island Military Reservation